 HIPAA compliant call recordings

 We hope that you use call recordings in your call center for audit and training purposes.
 You can continue doing so with Amazon Connect as well.
-Strictly speaking, it is not a feature of Amazon connect, however, the software connects with Amazon’s S3 solution – which in itself is dirty cheap and you can store all your call recordings in Amazon S3, in a fully HIPAA compliant manner.
+Strictly speaking, it is not a feature of Amazon connect, however, the software connects with Amazon’s S3 solution – which in itself is dirt cheap and you can store all your call recordings in Amazon S3, in a fully HIPAA compliant manner.

 Amazon Connect links to each call’s recording in the call record itself so it is quite easy to listen to each patient call as well.